Lux-AI-Challenge/Lux-Design-S3/kits/js/README.md

 <!--  or the [Kaggle forums](https://www.kaggle.com/c/lux-ai-season2/discussion)  -->
 ## Requirements

 You will need Node 18 or higher installed.
+You can install Node using [nvm](https://github.com/nvm-sh/nvm).

 ## Getting Started